artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 accepts collection/fonds-level descriptions.
 If a lower-level description (e.g. a series, file, or item) is the target of the export, it's :term:`parents <parent record>` will not be exported either.

+The ``--single-id`` option can be used to to target a single :term:`archival unit` (e.g. fonds, collection, etc) for export, if you know the internal ID of the target description.

+The  ``--public`` option is useful for excluding draft records from an export.
+Normally, all records in a hierarchical tree will be exported regardless of :term:`publication status`.
+Note that if a published record is the child of a draft record, it will **not** be included when this option is used - when the parent is skipped (as a draft record), the children are also skipped, so as not to break the established hierarchy.

 ..
 SEEALSO::